|Nutrition Facts (per serving)|

 Egg drop soup is an easy Chinese favorite and a delicious dinner starter.
 The English name—rather literally—comes from dropping a raw, lightly-beaten egg into hot chicken broth, but the direct Chinese translation is "egg flower soup" because of the floating petal-like pattern that the egg makes as it cooks and swirls.

-There are many variations of egg drop soup to suit all taste buds, and this tomato variation is a simple, but tasty spin, especially in the summertime when tomatoes are at their peak.
-Featuring easy-to-find ingredients that you may already have in your pantry and fridge, this recipe gives you all the flavors you'd expect from a Chinese restaurant.
+There are many variations of egg drop soup to suit all taste buds, and this egg and tomato soup variation is a simple, but tasty spin, especially in the summertime when tomatoes are at their peak.
+Featuring easy ingredients that you may already have in your pantry and fridge, this recipe gives you all the flavors you'd expect from a Chinese restaurant.
 Once you get the "dropping" technique down, feel free to customize this recipe and use add-ins of your choice.
 Mushrooms and tofu, for example, add great texture and flavor.

 Try it as a quick lunch option or a light appetizer before your favorite Chinese main.

 1 spring onion, sliced, plus more for optional garnish